Galpharm Diarrhoea Relief 2mg Instant Melts 6 Tablets

 Warnings

-Do not take more than the stated dose.
+Do not take more medicine than the label tells you to.

 Side Effects